dojo/docs/dojo/Deferred.rst

     <button dojoType="dijit.form.Button" id="search">Search</button>
     <div style="margin: 10px;">Status: <span id="statusSearch"></span></div>

 Now when you look at the code, you will see that the total amount of setTimeout miliseconds is 14000 which is 14 seconds.
-Now since we used dojo.Deferred we were able to bring down the waiting time to 7 seconds.
+Since we used dojo.Deferred we were able to bring down the waiting time to 7 seconds.
 Thats cool isn't it?